-Fig.~\ref{PAP_fig1} presents the CCDF of PPAP for $(N,K) = (32,16)$ and $\eps = 10^{-3}$.
+Figure~\ref{PAP_fig1} presents the CCDF of PPAP for $(N,K) = (32,16)$ and $\eps = 10^{-3}$.
 Our observations are as follows.
 First, all the SLP schemes perform better than the OLB and ZF for 16-QAM and 256-QAM.
-Different from the TTP minimization case in Fig.~\ref{TP_fig1}, in this PPAP minimization case the benefits of SLP over ZF do not vanish as the QAM size increases.
+Different from the TTP minimization case in Figure~\ref{TP_fig1}, in this PPAP minimization case the benefits of SLP over ZF do not vanish as the QAM size increases.
 Second, Semi-ZF SLP, SLP and Null-ZF provide comparable performance, with Null-ZF performing slightly worse.
 Comparing Null-ZF with ZF, we see that the incorporation of nullspace components contributes a lot to PPAP reduction.
 Comparing Null-ZF with Semi-ZF SLP, we see that optimizing the symbol perturbations for OCPs is helpful, though the performance gain is not substantial.
-Comparing Semi-ZF SLP with SLP, the nearly identical performance of the two again suggests that fixing the half inter-symbol spacings as $\bd = \balpha_c$ is a good heuristic.
+Comparing Semi-ZF SLP with SLP, the nearly identical performance of the two again suggests that fixing the constellation range as $\bd = \balpha_c$ is a good heuristic.
 Both Null-ZF and Semi-ZF SLP are computationally light and show promising performance.

 Besides the PPAP, we also test the peak-to-average power ratio (PAPR) performance.
 Specifically, we evaluate the worst PAPR among all the transmit antennas, defined as $ \max_{n=1,\dots,N} \text{PAPR}_n, $ where